 Discouraging and disappointing were words thrown around regarding the Boise State Broncos football team in the first-half of the 2021 season.
 Despite early season struggles, however, as the team preps to face 21st-ranked San Diego State, the Broncos (7-4, 5-2) have a chance to win the Mountain Division title in the Mountain West Conference.

-Things will have to break their way, as even a Boise State victory alone doesn't earn them the crown.
+Things will have to break their way, with a Boise State victory alone not earning them the crown.
 A loss by the Air Force Falcons (8-3, 5-2) is needed and, in this chaotic college football season, you can bet Bronco fans will be rooting for the UNLV Rebels (2-9, 2-5).

 Air Force plays host to UNLV on Friday (11/26) at 3:30 pm ET on the CBS Sports Network.